uhub/awesome-actionscript-sorted/README.md

 * [action_enum](https://github.com/headjump/action_enum) - Fake enums for actionscript
 * [scale-to-fit](https://github.com/hankpillow/scale-to-fit) - small actionscript library which scales an object in order to fit another object's size.
 * [guttershark](https://github.com/gngrwzrd/guttershark) - The Actionscript 3 Framework
-* [as3hyphenation](https://github.com/gka/as3hyphenation) - ActionScript port of the famous Javascript text hyphenation library Hyphenator.js
 * [face-memory](https://github.com/geoffhom/face-memory) - Program for memorizing stuff.
 Using Flash and Actionscript 3.0.
 * [as3coreaddendum](https://github.com/flsilva/as3coreaddendum) - AS3CoreAddendum is an architectural addendum to the core of the Actionscript 3.0 language.
 * [moss](https://github.com/Exey/moss) - Kit for speedcoding on ActionScript/Adobe AIR